peppimakinen/StressLess/README.md

 ### Projekti: Terveyssovelluksen kehitys
 #### Aleksi Kivilehto, Peppi Mäkinen, Tinna Rantalainen ja Tytti Vilén

-Committing messages should be in the following format:
+Commit messages should be in the following format:
 Verb + What (+ in progress)